Wildboar-Software/directory/apps/meerkat-docs/docs/architecture.md

 implementation and that most of the code in `apps/meerkat/src/app/distributed/` is effectively "already documented" by the steps of the procedures defined in ITU Recommendation X.518.

+## Why target ES2019?

+As of the current version of Nx and/or Webpack I am using, optional chaining gets _removed_ from the transpiled output if you use ES2020 or higher as your build target.
+I think this should be fixed with an update to the latest version of Nx.